cran/secretbase/README.md

 Hash arbitrary R objects:

-- done in-place, in a ‘streaming’ fashion, by R serialization but without allocation of the serialized object
+- using R serialization in a memory-efficient ‘streaming’ manner without allocation of the serialized object
-- ensures portability by always using R serialization version 3, big endian representation, skipping the headers
+- ensures portability by always using serialization v3 XDR, skipping the headers (which contain R version and encoding information)

 ``` r
 sha3(data.frame(a = 1, b = 2), bits = 160)